quinterocastillodaniel3-alt/cybersecurity-portfolio/security-audits/sql-security-filters/README.md

 FROM log_in_attempts
 WHERE login_time > '18:00' AND success = 0;
 ```

-**How it works:**
-* `SELECT *`: Instructs the database engine to retrieve all columns from the target dataset.
-* `FROM log_in_attempts`: Targets the login audit trail repository table.
-* `WHERE login_time > '18:00'`: Applies a logical filter to isolate timestamps recorded strictly after regular business hours.
-* `AND success = 0`: Integrates a second condition using the `AND` operator, ensuring the query only returns results where the login was unsuccessful (using `0` to denote `FALSE`).

----

-## 📅 2.
-Retrieve Login Attempts on Specific Dates
+* **How it works:** Targets the audit trail table and applies a dual-condition filter.
+It isolates timestamps strictly after regular business hours (`> '18:00'`) and exclusively returns unsuccessful logins (`success = 0`), which may indicate brute-force or credential-stuffing attacks.

+### 2. Timeline Analysis: Isolating Reconnaissance Activity
 A confirmed suspicious event occurred on May 9, 2022.
-To determine if there was reconnaissance activity leading up to the incident, I reviewed all login attempts that took place on that specific day as well as the calendar day prior.
+To determine if there was network reconnaissance or initial access attempts leading up to the incident, I queried all login activity that took place on that specific day and the preceding 24 hours.

 **SQL Query:**
 ```sql